 - Specific Requirements

 A Work Breakdown Structure (WBS) should be used in developing the SOW.
 A WBS provides the framework for a disciplined approach of structuring and defining the total project or program.
-When preparing the SOW a complete application of a WBS may not be necessary in all programs, however, the underlying philosophy and structured approach can and should be applied.
+When preparing the SOW a complete application of a WBS may not be necessary for all programs, however, the underlying philosophy and structured approach can and should be applied.
 The Contract Line Item Number (CLIN) and the SOW should be constructed to correlate with the WBS.
-Use of a WBS during SOW development facilitates a logical arrangement of the SOW elements and provides a convenient check-list to trace all necessary elements of the program and ensure that they are addressed in the SOW.
+The use of a WBS during SOW development facilitates a logical arrangement of the SOW elements and provides a convenient checklist to trace all necessary elements of the program and ensure that they are addressed in the SOW.

-- See MIL-HDBK-245D Appendix B: Work Words/Product Words, for important key words.
-The standard is old but still valid.
+- See MIL-HDBK-245D Appendix B: Work Words/Product Words, for important keywords.

 - See Software Examples for SOW